Life in Science Sessions

 By Jarome Ali and Amy Deacon

-This year, The Department of Life Sciences launched a new initiative called the ‘Life in Science Sessions’.
+In 2017 The Department of Life Sciences launched a new initiative called the ‘Life in Science Sessions’.
 These sessions are aimed at creating a space where researchers can share their work in a friendly, comfortable atmosphere, in a less formal setting than the Thursday seminar series.

 A female guppy - the theme of Dr. Amy Deacon's 'Life in Science'.

 Initially instigated by Jarome Ali, an Associate Professional, and his supervisor Dr Amy Deacon, the sessions are now co-organised by two postgraduates: Delezia Singh and Joshua Spiers.